- Joined

 (1) A co-sponsor is required on all bills proposed.

-(a) This co-sponsor must be a Representative or Senator who is not the poster of the bill and this co-sponsor must be willing in the process of co-sponsorship.
+(a) A co-sponsor must be a willing Representative or Senator who is not the proposer of the bill.

 (1) Any Presiding Officer of a chamber of Congress may choose to hold a swearing-in ceremony for their chamber each term.

 (2) All Representatives and Senators in attendance of such a ceremony shall be sworn in by the Clerk with the following oath: 'I, (username), do solemnly swear that I will support and defend the Constitution of the Commonwealth of Redmont for the people.
-So help me End and Tech.'
+So help me Staff.'

-(a) Congressional staff shall be sworn in by a Presiding Officer with the same oath.
+(a) Congressional staff may be sworn in by a Presiding Officer with the same oath.

 (3) Congressional swearing-ins are entirely ceremonial and shall have no legal effect.

-(1) Members of Congress should recuse themselves from any investigations in which they may have a conflict of interest.
+(1) Members of Congress must recuse themselves from any investigations in which they may have a conflict of interest.

-(2) Members of Congress cannot engage in questioning, proposing subpoenas, or any other investigative matter if they have a conflict of interest.
-This may only be overridden via a supermajority of Congress.
+(2) Members of Congress cannot engage in questioning, proposing subpoenas, or any other investigative matter in which they have a conflict of interest.

-(1) Any changes to this process should take the form of an amendment to the Legislative Standards Act.
+(1) Any changes to the legislative process should take the form of an amendment to the Legislative Standards Act.

 (1) See Information - Bill & Resolution Formats